 Now let’s add your $15,000 down payment to these two loan amounts to determine your property price range:

 Ideal Property Price = $164,235 + $15,000 = $179,235

 Upper Limit Property Price = $234,335 + $15,000 = $249,335

 Finally, let’s get back to our down payment limit of $300,000 to check the upper limit property price.

 If your upper limit exceeded $300,000, you would be constrained by the amount you have available for a down payment.
 In this case, your upper limit of $250k is below your down payment limit, so we’re good!

 So how much house can you afford given this analysis?
 Between $180k and $250K.
 The closer you stay to your ideal price of $180k, the better, but it’s also good to know you can stretch a little if you find your dream house.

 * * *

 We agree, figuring out “how much home can I afford?” can get a little complicated.
-The good news is that, at MortgageHippo, we’re developing the smartest mortgage tool out there to seamlessly walk first-time home buyers through this and other mortgage decisions.
+The good news is that, at MortgageHippo, we’re developing the smartest mortgage content out there to seamlessly walk first-time home buyers through this and other mortgage decisions.

 So put your calculator down and enjoy your home buying experience to the fullest!